 Root Resorption Treatment

 Preventing root resorption is better than curing it.
-Maintain regular dental appointments with your dentist so that they can detect teeth problems early.
+Maintain regular dental appointments with your endodontist so that they can detect teeth problems early.
 Maintain proper dental hygiene habits, such as brushing twice daily with a soft-bristle toothbrush and fluoride toothpaste and cleaning between your teeth daily with floss, water flossers, or another interdental cleaning device.

-The sooner any oral health issues are detected, the sooner our dentist in Kirkland, WA can provide treatment and restore your smile’s health.
+The sooner any oral health issues are detected, the sooner our endodontist in Kirkland, WA can provide treatment and restore your smile’s health.
 Visit Prime Endodontics at 1029 Market St., Suite 10, Kirkland, WA 98033, or call (425) 440-2000 to schedule an appointment.